divio/divio-cloud-docs/introduction/django-03-setup-project-locally.rst

     docker-compose run web django-admin startproject myapp .

-This starts up a container (``web``) and executes the ``django-admin`` command inside it.
+This starts up a container (``web``, which according to ``docker-compose.yml`` will be based on the ``Dockerfile`` in the same directory) and executes the ``django-admin`` command inside it.
 The advantage of executing the command inside the container is that the project thus created will have been created in exactly the same environment that it will eventually run.

 The command will add a new ``myapp`` directory and a ``manage.py`` file.
 Although they were created *inside* the container, so you wouldn't normally be able to see them, the ``volumes`` directive in the ``docker-compose.yml`` file